 I am very pleased to be a parent governor at the school and I have been in this position since September 2017.
 I have lived and worked in Bucks for almost 20 years, teaching in two secondary schools in the county.
 Since 2010 I have worked at Great Marlow School, firstly as the Deputy Headteacher and since 2016 as the Headteacher.
 I have a very keen interest in sport and particularly team sports but recently my own participation has been reduced to a weekly recreational run and occasional gym visit!
 I hope during my tenure as a parent governor I can use my experience to make a positive contribution to the further development of this excellent school.

+I am delighted to have been appointed as the Chair of Governors again this year.
 I was co-opted onto the Governing Body in April 2016, to sit on the Management Committee as the Development Governor.
 I have three children, two currently attend Burford.
 Previous to this I was involved in the local Pre-school committee and was delighted to join the Burford Governing Body to be able to continue to contribute as much as I can.
 I am a member of Friends of Burford and also a member of the Village Hall Trust Committee.

 In September 2019 I was delighted to become a parent governor, joining a great team that works hard to support the fantastic work the school does.
 My two sons are at Burford, benefiting from the wonderful enriched curriculum, and the school’s dedication to fostering children’s wellbeing.
 My professional background is in educational publishing, developing teaching, learning and assessment resources for primary schools, with a specialism in maths.
 This has given me a good insight into the curriculum side of education, and I’m enjoying learning about all the other many and varied things involved in running a school.